dferrazm/coffee_controllers-rails/README.md

 ## Todo

-- Lacking JS tests
+- Lacking some JS tests
-- Get rid of the `setController`step
+- Get rid of the `setController` step

 ## Contributing